craigduncanlab/spatial-text-editor-v1/README.md

 # Setup

 Modify the Config.java file before compiling to ensure project directory is specified.

+Default:

+'''String projectfolder = "";  //This is the current top level folder with the src and fxlib folders in it String templatesfolder = projectfolder+"/templates/";
+String recentsfolder = projectfolder+"/config/";'''

 e.g. with src folder for source files etc